-Project SOY is an annual contest that harnesses students' creative power to develop new products and marketing strategies for soybeans.
+Project SOY (now project SOY Plus) is an annual contest that harnesses students' creative power to develop new products and marketing strategies for soybeans.
 In 1996, Project SOY – a joint initiative between a Guelph-based soybean seed company, First Line Seeds, led by industry pioneer and U of G alumnus Peter Hannam and the U of G - was introduced to help maintain the momentum of the soybean industry, raise the production and awareness of the crop and find diversified uses and markets for soybeans.

 Students may enter individually or as a team.
 Each entry is encouraged to have a faculty or staff mentor.